madturtle84/JellyPirate-Server/README.md

 Note that you must specific the player's id you're sending to in the first argument.
 It's OK to send event without arguments(arg1, arg2...), but the first two parameter of the function is mandatory.

+Note: We used unity-socket.io to communicate between Unity and server.
+For more information, see here: https://github.com/fpanettieri/unity-socket.io